Raghavan-04/WirelessSensorNetworks-CNN-Based_WiFi_Intrusion_Detection/pages/readme.md

-# 🎮 Enhanced WSN IDS Simulation - Quick Start Guide
+# WSN IDS Simulation - Quick Start Guide

 Simulation has been upgraded with: